MyLinuxChoice/Pastil-CryptoBot/README.md

 #### Start-up

+2. first edit Settings.json , enter your privatekey wallet or Coinbase or Coinbase Pro or binance trading platform API keys
 1. python PASTIL.py
-2. At first start-up, enter your PRAVATE WALLETS or Coinbase or Coinbase Pro or binance trading platform API keys

 ## Results

 Let's talk about the key topic!
 I have run PASTIL serveral weeks on my Raspberry pi.